glotzerlab/row/doc/src/guide/tutorial/group.md

 `value/type == "point"` and the `process_letter` action to the directories where `value/type == "letter"`.

-`condition` is a length 3 array with the contents: `[JSON pointer, operator, operand]`.
-Think of each element as an expression.
-The
-[*JSON pointer*](../concepts/json-pointers.md) is a string that reads a particular value from the directory's **value**.
+`action.group.include` is an array of conditions.
+A directory is included when *any* condition is true. `condition` is a length 3 array with the contents: `[JSON pointer, operator, operand]`.
+Think of the condition as an expression.
+The [*JSON pointer*](../concepts/json-pointers.md) is a string that reads a particular value from the directory's **value**.
 The *operator* is a comparison operator: `"<"`, `"<="`, `"=="`, `">="`, or `">"`.
 The *operand* is the value to compare to.
 Together, these 3 elements make a *condition*.

-**Row** applies the *condition* to all directories in the workspace.
-When the *condition* is true, the directory is included in the action's **groups**.
+**Row** applies each *condition* to all directories in the workspace.
+When a *condition* is true, the directory is included in the action's **groups**.

 > Note: This implies that every JSON pointer used in an `include` condition **MUST**